questroo/Slawter/README.md

 ### Input System
  - All input in the game is handled with the new Unity InputSystem.

-### Observer Pattern
- - Provide some samples of observer pattern code.

 ## C# Features
  - Use of LINQ, Delegates, Events, Inheritance.